apportable/tally/README.md

 Tally will count files inside sub-directories but will ignore any path starting with a dot character (e.g. `.git`).

+Note: No output is displayed until all scanning and counting is complete, so it may seem a little unresponsive in large project directories.

 [License](http://en.wikipedia.org/wiki/ISC_license "ISC license")
 ---------